 - Have an understanding of the four fields of anthropology. - Understand, appreciate, and apply scientific methods of anthropological research and analysis. - Recognize the significance of the comparative, evolutionary, and relativistic approaches in anthropology. - Develop an appreciation of the diversity of the human species. - Understand and appreciate cultural diversity and human variation. - Apply anthropological methods of critical thinking, reflexivity, and cultural awareness in everyday life.

-To obtain the Associate in Arts for Transfer degree in Anthropology, students must complete the following requirements with a minimum cumulative grade point average (GPA) of 2.0:
+To obtain the Associate in Arts in Anthropology for Transfer degree, students must complete the following requirements: